Finding coherent node groups in directed graphs: Additional heuristics for solving directed graph segmentation

 The proof is similar to the proof of Theorem~\ref{thr:mincut} and is therefore omitted.

-Similar to the case $k = 2$, solving the minimum cut can be done in $\bigO{nm}$ time, and constructing $H$ requires $\bigO{dn + m}$ time, where $d$ is the length of the feature vector.
+As in the case $k = 2$, solving the minimum cut can be done deterministically in $\bigO{nm}$ time, and constructing $H$ requires $\bigO{nd + m}$ time, where $d$ is the length of the feature vector.
 Consequently, since there are $k(k - 1)/2$ pairs of $i, j$, a single iteration of the algorithm requires $\bigO{k^2n(d + m)}$ time.

-\textbf{Greedy local search.} As a final algorithm (see Algorithm~\ref{alg:greedy}), we consider a greedy approach where we start with a random partition and try to improve it by moving individual nodes from one group to another until convergence.
+\textbf{Greedy local search.} As a third algorithm (see Algorithm~\ref{alg:greedy}), we consider a greedy approach where we start with a partition and try to improve it by moving individual nodes from one group to another until convergence.